yuanic/yuanic.github.io/_posts/2019-01-29-pushing-the-productivity-frontier-forward.md

 **Improving Efficiency (X-Axis) – Reduce costly meetings**

-“A meeting is a place where you keep the minutes and throw away the hours.”
-- Thomas Kayser (Author of Building Team Power)
+*“A meeting is a place where you keep the minutes and throw away the hours.”  by Thomas Kayser (Author of Building Team Power)*

 Inc, an online meeting company, estimates that over $37billion dollars are spent in a year on unproductive meetings.
 It is also not uncommon to hear about people dreading to attend a meeting that they find pointless.
 That is not to say though that there should be no meetings.
 There needs to be a ground for communication, coordination and brainstorming so that we can reap the benefits of operating as a team.

-"We meet because people holding different jobs have to cooperate to get a specific task done.
-We meet because the knowledge and experience needed in a specific situation are not available in one head, but have to be pieced together out of the knowledge and experience of several people."
--  Peter Drucker (Management Consultant and Author)
+*"We meet because people holding different jobs have to cooperate to get a specific task done.
+We meet because the knowledge and experience needed in a specific situation are not available in one head, but have to be pieced together out of the knowledge and experience of several people." by Peter Drucker (Management Consultant and Author)*

 How can than can we ensure productive meetings?
 There are many different articles that provide a list of tips to ensure a more efficient meeting.
 Among which, 2 that I strongly identify with based on my practicum experience in the a last few months is to meet face to face as well as to leave a meeting with clear action points to follow up.
 These were 2 points that our team has done more of this quarter and we have certainly seen a boost in our efficiency.
 That said, our weekly meetings do run on the longer side.
 Many online sources suggest keeping meetings short, with one article saying 15 mins and another 22 mins.
 With our meetings now taking up to 2 hours, there seems to be some opportunity here to further optimize.
 Given that the nature of our meetings involves much brainstorming, I do not think that a 15-minute session would suffice.
 Perhaps we could consider a hybrid model where we allocate a fix amount of time for brainstorming, and another 15 minutes for additional updates and delegation of tasks.